danimal521/AKS_Workshop_Kustomize/README.md

 ```

 ### Summary
-In this step you learned about isolating deployments in their own namespaces.
+In this step you learned about isolating deployments in their own namespaces with Kustomize.
 We also show a few ways to display the customized templates, screen and to file.
 We also deployed the customizations directly to the cluster.

+## Tutorial: Create production template, namespace and scale
+_(15 minutes)_

+In this step we will create a production namespace, deploy and scale the base.

+The basics steps include:
+- Create an overlays directly
+- Create a kustomization.yaml file to contain the changes
+- Deploy to file or cluster